Indoor Air Quality Services in Duluth & Marietta, GA

 Our Indoor Air Quality Services

 Our team is committed to helping you breathe easy with solutions designed to improve indoor air quality from every angle.
-Here are the services we provide our customers in the Atlanta area:
+Here are the services we provide in the Atlanta area:

-- Humidifiers: Microorganisms thrive in dry air, which can worsen your allergies and asthma in the winter.
+- Humidifier installation: Microorganisms thrive in dry air, which can worsen your allergies and asthma in the winter.
 If you experience itchy skin, brittle hair, nosebleeds, sore throat, or static shock, your home has low humidity.
 A whole-house humidifier can combat all these problems.

-- Dehumidifiers: Too much humidity means excess moisture, which can lead to condensation and mold growth.
+- Dehumidifier installation: Too much humidity means excess moisture, which can lead to condensation and mold growth.
 Running a dehumidifier alongside your air conditioner can help.

-- Thermostats: Control the temperature and humidity while maximizing energy savings by upgrading to a programmable or Wi-Fi thermostat.
+- Thermostat repair: Control the temperature and humidity while maximizing energy savings with programmable or Wi-Fi thermostat repair.

-- Ductwork installation and repair: Poorly installed or damaged ductwork can waste energy and introduce polluted air into your home.
+- Ductwork installation: Poorly installed or damaged ductwork can waste energy and introduce polluted air into your home.
 Optimizing, repairing, and sealing your ductwork can combat these problems.

-- Air scrubbers and air purifiers: When particles, gasses, chemicals, and microbes are a concern, an air scrubber or purifier is the solution.
+- Air scrubber and purifier installation: When particles, gasses, chemicals, and microbes are a concern, an air scrubber or purifier is the solution.

-- Attic fans: Simple and energy-efficient, attic fans improve ventilation in your attic and keep it from becoming too hot and humid in the summer.
+- Attic fan installation and repair: Simple and energy-efficient, attic fans improve ventilation in your attic and keep it from becoming too hot and humid in the summer.

-- R-22 conversions: For years, R-22 (Freon) was the go-to refrigerant for home air conditioning.
-However, it has now been phased out due to environmental concerns.
+- R-22 conversion: For years, R-22 (Freon) was the go-to refrigerant for home ACs.
+It has now been phased out due to environmental concerns.
 If you have an older AC that still runs on R-22, we can convert it to a cleaner R-410A (Puron) system.

 Depend on United Air Temp for Indoor Air Quality Services in Atlanta